Debates within libertarianism: Inheritance

 Libertarians disagree over what to do in absence of a will or contract in the event of death and over posthumous property rights.
 In the event of a contract, the contract is enforced according to the property owner's wishes.
 Typically, right-libertarians believe that any intestate property should go to the living relatives of the deceased and that none of the property should go to the government.
 Others say that if no will has been made, the property immediately enters the state of nature from which anyone (save the state) may homestead it.

 Intellectual property

 Libertarians hold a variety of views on intellectual property (IP) and patents.
 Some libertarian natural rights theorists justify property rights in ideas and other intangibles just as they do property rights in physical goods, saying whoever made it owns it.
 Other libertarian natural rights theorists such as Stephan Kinsella have held that only physical material can be owned and that ownership of IP amount to an illegitimate claim of ownership over that which enters another's mind that cannot be removed or controlled without violation of the non-aggression axiom.
 Pro-IP libertarians of the utilitarian tradition say that IP maximizes innovation while anti-IP libertarians of the selfsame persuasion say that it causes shortages of innovation.
 This latter view holds that IP is a euphemism for intellectual protectionism and should be abolished altogether.

+Original appropriation

+There are differences of opinion regarding original appropriation, such as the labor theory of property and the first possession theory of property.